-Corruption as a threat to peace and security.
+Corruption as a security threat.
 Too often, anti-corruption is traded off against other security goals, instead of being incorporated into security goals and addressed with the same urgency.
-We will lead a global advocacy effort to establish a new international norm on corruption as a threat to peace and security, and incorporate anti-corruption measures into multilateral security sector reform frameworks.
+We will lead a global advocacy effort to establish a new international norm on corruption as a security threat, and incorporate anti-corruption measures into multilateral security sector reform frameworks.
 We will work to embed the Government Defence Integrity Index, the world's leading assessment of corruption risk in national defence institutions, produced by TI-DS, into a multilateral organisation, to expand its reach and impact.